 - i.
-This new type of interactive website, where you did not have to know how to create a web page or do any programming in order to put information online, became known as......... - iii. the first e-mail messages on the Internet were sent in the early..... - iv.system is a software application with a centralized database that can be used to run a company's entire business.
+This new type of interactive website, where you did not have to know how to create a web page or do any programming in order to put information online, became known as..... - ii.
+Tim Berners-Lee developed a simpler way for researchers to share information over the network at CERN laboratories, a concept he called the - iii. the first e-mail messages on the Internet were sent in the early..... - iv.system is a software application with a centralized database that can be used to run a company's entire business.